 This has got to be the worst crime that leaves the victim alive, I think every time I’m faced with the fact of rape.
 It’s the worst non-fatal crime.
-(But it does kill, it is fatal).
-How many dead spirits are strewn behind it?)
-Rape is an atrocious Eros.
-The world-/history-wide crime strikes me with both rage and grief, so Dustin Brookshire’s debut chapbook, To the One Who Raped Me (2012, Sibling Rivalry Press) touched me instantly.
-I’m not a fan of most “activist” art, but I’m impressed by Dustin’s incisive poetizing of this joyless topic.
+Rape is a weapon, whether used in the mass rapes during the Bosnian War, the Rwanda holocaust’s obliteration of Tutsi women, the brutalization of German females by French and Russian troops in WWII, the Japanese reign of terror at Nanking, etc., or in a dark alley or penthouse bedroom.
+Then there’s race-based rape, such as the crime against Betty Jean Owens, a black woman, by four white savages back in 1959, and Eldridge Cleaver’s raping of white women as “an insurrectionary act” before his radical reformation.
+The demonic act dehumanizes both the victim and victimizer.
+Since this world-/history-wide crime fills me with both rage and grief, Dustin Brookshire’s debut chapbook, To the One Who Raped Me (2012, Sibling Rivalry Press) touched me instantly.
 Though I hesitate to use the term “economy” in regard to poetry, Dustin has it.
 He makes measured but powerful statements on both the rape he suffered and the fallout.
-The following exchange with the author is meant to inform, disturb and offer guidance at the same time. – David Herrle
+The following exchange with the author is meant to inform, disturb and offer guidance at the same time.

 DAVID: Dustin, you were raped by a former boyfriend, which supports the fact that so many rapists are ex-intimates, relatives or friends of victims.
 A passage in The Truth About Rape said it best: “Violating trust is a form of aggression.”
 Tell us about the shock of being brutalized by a person who you once trusted, desired and welcomed sexually – who took care of you after you’d been in a car accident only a week earlier.
 Why and when did you decide to write the book?